manomintis/adonis-api-resources/README.md

 return user
 ```

-Use the your generated resource instead (either of them):
+Use the your generated resource instead:

 ```typescript
 return new UserResource(user).refine()